freifunk/projects.freifunk.net-contents/collections/_projects/qaul-linux-ble-module.md

 The module is independent and will communicate via protobuf to the controlling backend library libqaul.

-`BlueR` is the official Bluetooth low energy repository for for rust.
+`BlueR` is the official Bluetooth low energy repository for rust.
 <https://github.com/bluez/bluer>

 Prototypes with partial functionality already exist.